-On both sides of the aisle, gear manufactures are commonly adding a DWR (Durable Water Resistant) treatment to insulated jackets.
+On both sides of the aisle, gear manufactures are commonly adding a DWR (durable water repellant) treatment to insulated jackets.
 This helps water bead off the shell instead of collecting and eventually soaking through to the interior of the jacket.
 DWR treatments do a pretty good job at repelling light to moderate precipitation, but by no means waterproof the jacket.
 Synthetic jackets do a much better job than down in wet conditions, but for prolonged exposure you will want to consider a rain shell.

 Synthetic jackets are comfortable thanks to their ability to regulate your body temperature.
-They’re the kind of mid or outerlayer that you can be wearing out in the cold and not have to immediately peel off as you come indoors.
-The same is true when used as an active piece.
-You’ll find yourself keeping it on for far longer than an equivalent down jacket.
+They’re the kind of mid or outer layer that you can wear out in the cold and not have to immediately peel off as you come indoors.
+The same is true when used as an active piece: you’ll find yourself keeping it on for far longer than an equivalent down jacket.

-For example, here in Seattle I often put on a jacket like the Arc’teryx Atom LT or Patagonia Nano-Air when I leave the house and can wear it literally all day.
-I can walk the dog in 45-degree weather, then move indoors to the office without missing a beat.
-These synthetics are incredibly comfortable and breathe well enough even for indoor use—you feel like you are wearing your favorite hoody or fleece.
-If I were to put on a comparable down jacket like the Arc’teryx Cerium LT or Patagonia Ultralight, they would be too warm for physical activity or sitting indoors.
-So although down undoubtedly is warmer, I save it for uses like backpacking when I really value the warmth-to-weight.
+For example, we often put on a jacket like the Arc’teryx Atom or Patagonia Nano-Air when we leave the house and can wear it literally all day.
+We can walk the dog in 45-degree weather, then move indoors to the office without missing a beat.
+These synthetics are incredibly comfortable and breathe well enough even for indoor use—you feel like you're wearing your favorite hoody or fleece jacket.
+If we were to put on a comparable down jacket like the Arc’teryx Cerium LT, it would be too warm for physical activity or sitting indoors.
+So although down undoubtedly is warmer, we save it for uses like backpacking when we really value the warmth-to-weight.

 Many of our top-ranked synthetic jackets are offered in either a hoody or non-hoody style.
-What’s best for you will come down to use: we reach for a non-hooded jacket as a midlayer while skiing or around town, and the hoody is great as an outerlayer or if it’s really cold.
-For stop-and-go cold weather activities like fall hiking, ski touring, or snowshoeing, a hoody is nice to have for keeping you warm while taking a break.
+What’s best for you will come down to use: we reach for an insulated vest or non-hooded jacket as a midlayer while skiing or around town, and the hoody is great as an outer layer or if it’s really cold.
+For stop-and-go cold-weather activities like fall hiking, ski touring, or snowshoeing, a hoody is nice to have for keeping you warm while taking a break.
 Expect to pay $20 to $50 extra for the hoody version of the same piece.
 A down jacket purchase shares many of the same considerations, and we’ve covered this question in greater detail in the article: Does Your Down Jacket Need a Hood?

-A great thing about synthetic jackets is that they are easier to care for than down jackets.
+One big selling point of synthetic jackets is that they are easier to care for than down jackets.
 First, you don’t have to worry as much about moisture and they don’t lose feathers, meaning that you don’t have to be as vigilant about keeping a close eye on your jacket.
-Synthetic insulation will break down over time, but it’s certainly not as fragile at the outset.
-Second, most synthetic jackets are machine washable and don’t require special supplies and care for cleaning.
-We do not recommend drying your synthetic jacket on high heat no matter what it says on the instructions, but this process goes a whole lot more smoothly than with down.
+Second, many synthetic jackets have relatively thick shells with some built-in stretch (including designs like Patagonia Nano-Air and Black Diamond First Light Stretch), which lends great durability for everyday wear.
+And finally, most synthetic jackets are machine washable and don’t require special supplies and care for cleaning.

-Last but certainly not least, you get more bang for your buck with synthetic insulation.
-New synthetic jackets from top brands like Arc’teryx and Patagonia are still pricey, but synthetic insulation is cheaper to produce and this is reflected in the price tag.
-The cost of goose down has been going up, further incentivizing gear manufacturers to come up with new and sustainable down alternatives.
-No one has created a true down alternative yet that can replicate the warmth and compressibility, and for these reasons, down remains in high demand and therefore more expensive.
+In general, it’s cheaper to produce synthetic insulation than to source down, and this is reflected in the price tag.
+What’s more, the cost of goose down has been going up, further incentivizing gear manufacturers to come up with new and sustainable down alternatives.
 Look for the synthetic market to continue to evolve, pushing ever closer to a true down replacement at a lower cost.